laraabastoss/FEUP-SoftwareEngineering/README.md

  ### Project - StudySphere (Grade: 19.5/20)

- Developement of a mobile application in Flutter using agile methods such as Scrum and XP. **StudySphere** is a platform that showcases the top-rated and most popular study locations.
-With the ability to search for places, suggest new ones and share helpful information, students can contribute to a supportive community that facilitates academic success.
+ Developement of a mobile application in Flutter using agile methods such as Scrum and XP.

 <div align="center">